LordButley/itspuppytime/README.md

 - Parallax scrolling video of a puppy running towards the camera to replace hero image.
 - Add more content regarding how to care for a dog and not just a puppy
-- Redirect page on successful post of information to server from the contact us form.

 ## Technologies Used